 Along with the Romea Nonantolana Way, the Romea Strata Way is one of the most evocative spiritual ways in the Modena area, running through some of the loveliest little towns in the area.
-Like Vignola, for example, with its imposing castle, Spilamberto, the balsamic vinegar town, and Fanano, a village in the High Modena Apennines Regional Park renowned for outdoor activities from walking and mountain biking in the summer months to skiing and snowshoe trekking in winter.
+Like Vignola, for example, with its imposing castle; Spilamberto, the balsamic vinegar town; and Fanano, a village in the High Modena Apennines Regional Park renowned for outdoor activities from walking and mountain biking in the summer months to skiing and snowshoeing in winter.

-Fanano is also a good base for tackling Mount Cimone, at 2,165 meters the highest peak in the northern Apennines.
+Fanano is also a good base for tackling Mount Cimone, the highest peak in the northern Apennines (2,165 mt).

 Services and practical information